Bucknell-Biol364/Project_1_Group_7_2024/README.md

 The DataSet we will be using is an excel file titled Penguins.
 This file includes data for penguins of three different islands.
 We will only be focusing on three variables: the Bill Length, the Sex, and what island the Penguins are from.

 The two hypotheses you will be testing using this data is:
-1. Is Bill Length in Penguins from Torgersen's Island is Sex Dependent.
+1. Is Bill Length in Penguins from Torgersen's Island is Sex Dependent?
-2. Is Bill Length is different between the penguins from the 3 different islands.
+2. Is Bill Length is different between the penguins different species?

 ## Objectives